Candidate questions opponent's eligibility in Port Allen election; court elections challenges also mounted

 Trending News

-Collins says Chambers doesn't live in the newly redrawn District 2 and Hunter hasn't filed state income tax returns in three of the last five years, despite saying he did when filing his candidacy for the election.
-A judge has opened a hearing that is scheduled to resume later Tuesday.
+Collins says Chambers doesn't live in the newly redrawn District 2.
+According to property records, Chambers owns a home in Prairieville and has used the address on campaign records on multiple occasions.

+Louisiana requires candidates to live in districts they seek to represent, but the exact definition of residency is not always clear.
+Courts often interpret the law generously, encouraging candidates to run for office.
+In the past, courts have allowed candidates to run in redrawn districts.

+The issue would arise in Ascension Parish not being in the Supreme Court’s second district before the new map took effect, having previously been in the court’s fifth district along with East Baton Rouge and six other parishes.
 State lawmakers earlier this year redrew the judicial boundaries to carve out a second majority-Black voting district for the seven-member court, which includes 17 parishes from Iberville stretching north along the Mississippi River up to Monroe.

+The suit also alleges Hunter hasn't filed state income tax returns in three of the last five years, despite saying he did when filing his candidacy for the election.

 More News